wso2/choreo-samples/hubspot-contacts-to-google-contacts/readme.md

-Use template (Hubspot Contacts to Google Contacts) to sync Hubspot Contacts with Google Contacts.
+# Hubspot Contacts to Google Contacts
 ## Use case
-Using this template, you can sync your contacts from Hubspot to Google Contacts.
+Using this sample, you can sync your contacts from Hubspot to Google Contacts.

 ## Prerequisites
-* Pull the template from central
-`bal new -t choreo/hubspot_contacts_to_google_contacts <newProjectName>`
 * Google account
 * Hubspot account